 Applications for this two- or three-year program may be submitted during Spring semester of Freshman or Sophomore year.
 The application form is available at 50 College Road, or can be accessed online.
 If downloaded online please print the file and complete the application by hand.

-- Boston College undergraduates
+- Boston College undergraduate

-- Must have a cumulative 2.8 GPA or above
+- A cumulative 2.8 GPA or above

 - Applicants must fall within one of these 2 groups:

 - Meet income guidelines specified by the Department of Education; and have neither parent graduated from a four-year college

 - Or be from an underrepresented group in graduate education

 Print application or download and complete, carefully review your information, then submit to McNair Program at the Learning to Learn Office, 50 College Road.

 - Hard Copy of your Appplication

 - Copy of your unofficial transcript